What to expect from specialists and how to get the most from appointments

 Then you need to decide what you're actually going to do.
 Sometimes the specialist's recommendation is clear and your parent wants to do it and the primary doctor agrees it makes sense.
 Sometimes you're going to need to talk with the primary doctor about whether this recommendation fits with everything else your parent is managing.
 Sometimes your parent is going to want to think about it, and that's okay.
 You don't have to make a decision the same day as the appointment.

 If you're still confused after the appointment, call the specialist's office and ask for clarification.
 If the specialist's recommendation conflicts with what the primary doctor said, ask the primary doctor about it.
 If you don't understand something, ask again.
-There are no stupid questions in this context.
+There are no foolish questions in this context.
 Your parent's health is important, and you need to actually understand what you're dealing with before you make decisions.

 Read more